vaab/gitchangelog/README.rst

 Contributing
 ============

 Any suggestion or issue is welcome.
-Push request are very welcome, please check out the guidelines.
+Pull request are very welcome, please check out the guidelines.

-Push Request Guidelines
+Pull Request Guidelines
 -----------------------

 You can send any code.
 I'll look at it and will integrate it myself in